 The Team at Scrap Gold UK

 When we receive your old, unwanted or broken gold jewellery for recycling, it’s just the start of a journey to create new gold items.

 The first step is to discover the value of the gold in the pieces.
 They are sorted into different carats – the higher the carat number, the more valuable the gold – and weighed.
-This is how the price we pay you for your items is decided, based on the up-to-the-minute scrap gold price per troy ounce.
+This is how we calculate the price that we offer for your items, based on the up-to-the-minute gold price per troy ounce.

 The beauty of gold is that it can be reused time and time again without losing any of its properties and therefore its value.
-It’s likely that modern gold jewellery pieces that you cherish contain gold that has gone through this process – and the precious metal itself may have actually been mined decades, if not centuries ago.
+It’s likely that modern gold jewellery pieces that you cherish contain gold that has gone through this process, possibly several times – and the precious metal itself may have actually been mined decades, if not centuries ago.